Calvin Hill

 Calvin G. Hill (born January 2, 1947) is an American former professional football player who was a running back in the National Football League (NFL).
 He played for the Dallas Cowboys, Washington Redskins, and Cleveland Browns.
 He also played a season with The Hawaiians of the World Football League (WFL).

 Hill was named to the Pro Bowl four times (1969, 1972, 1973, and 1974).
 In 1972, he became the first Cowboy running back to have a 1,000-yard rushing season (with 1,036 yards rushing); he repeated the feat in the following season with 1,142 yards rushing.

 Yale University conferred Hill with an honorary Doctor of Humane Letters degree at its 2016 commencement.
 "You are a Yale legend" is the opening sentence of the citation honoring Hill.

 Early life

 Hill was born on January 2, 1947, in Baltimore, Maryland.
 He was awarded a scholarship to attend the Riverdale Country School in The Bronx, New York before attending ninth grade.
 At Riverdale, he was an accomplished athlete in football, basketball, baseball, and track and field, often leading teams that defeated athletic arch-rival Horace Mann School and other Ivy Preparatory School League opponents in the metropolitan New York City-area.

 He was introduced to organized football at Riverdale, where he was named the starting quarterback as a sophomore.
 From 1963 to 1965 he ran the T formation in a program that was undefeated for eight seasons, 1958 through 1965, and was led by head coach Frank Bertino.

-Hill was a highly touted high school football talent and an honors student at the secondary school.
+Hill was also an honors student at the secondary school.